 - A. In all transfer cases, both the principal of the school from which you transfer and the principal of the school into which you transfer must concur with the transfer in writing on a form provided by the IHSA Office.
 You cannot be eligible when you transfer until this form is fully executed and on file in the school office. - B. If you transfer after classes begin for the current school term, you will definitely be ineligible for thirty (30) days from the date you start attending classes at the new high school.
 In addition, you will be ineligible for that entire school term in any sport in which you engaged in any team activity, including but not limited to tryouts, drills, physical practice sessions, team meetings, playing in a contest, etc. at the school from which you transferred.
-For example, if you were out for cross country at the school from which you transfer and transfer after the IHSA sport season has begun, you will be ineligible for cross country that entire school term at the new school. - C. If you transfer attendance from one high school to another high school, you will be ineligible unless: - Your transfer is in conjunction with a change in residence by both you and your parents, custodial parent, or courtappointed guardian from one public school District to a different public school District; - Your transfer is between high schools within a public school District and both you and your parents, custodial parent, or court-appointed guardian change residence to the District attendance area for the school to which you transfer; - Your parents are divorced or legally separated; you transfer to a new school in conjunction with a modification or other change in legal custody between your parents by action of a judge; and required court documents are on file at the school into which you transfer; - D. If you transfer in conjunction with a change in legal guardianship, a ruling on your eligibility must be obtained from the IHSA Office. - E. If you transfer attendance from one school to another while you are ineligible for any reason, the period of ineligibility imposed prior to your transfer or the period of ineligibility that would have been imposed had you stayed at the school, will be enforced at the school to which you transfer, even if you are otherwise in compliance with the by-laws. - F. Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive Director.
+For example, if you were out for cross country at the school from which you transfer and transfer after the IHSA sport season has begun, you will be ineligible for cross country that entire school term at the new school. - C. If you transfer attendance from one high school to another high school, you will be ineligible unless: - Your transfer is in conjunction with a change in residence by both you and your parents, custodial parent, or courtappointed guardian from one public school District to a different public school District; - Your transfer is between high schools within a public school District and both you and your parents, custodial parent, or court-appointed guardian change residence to the District attendance area for the school to which you transfer; - Your parents are divorced or legally separated; you transfer to a new school in conjunction with a modification or other change in legal custody between your parents by action of a judge; and required court documents are on file at the school into which you transfer; - If you transfer in conjunction with a change in legal guardianship, a ruling on your eligibility must be obtained from the IHSA Office. - E. If you transfer attendance from one school to another while you are ineligible for any reason, the period of ineligibility imposed prior to your transfer or the period of ineligibility that would have been imposed had you stayed at the school, will be enforced at the school to which you transfer, even if you are otherwise in compliance with the by-laws. - F. Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive Director.

-G. In all other transfer situations, a ruling by the IHSA Executive Director is necessary to determine your eligibility.
+- G. In all other transfer situations, a ruling by the IHSA Executive Director is necessary to determine your eligibility.
+This ruling must be obtained in writing by the principal/official representative of the school into which you transfer before you participate in an interscholastic athletic contest. - F. Any questions about your eligibility in any of these instances must be resolved by a formal ruling from the IHSA Executive Director. - G. In all other transfer situations, a ruling by the IHSA Executive Director is necessary to determine your eligibility.
 This ruling must be obtained in writing by the principal/official representative of the school into which you transfer before you participate in an interscholastic athletic contest.